Why does southern Alberta need Wellspring Calgary?

 Our Board of Directors and leadership, in consultation with members, volunteers, community partners, and others have developed a five-year strategic plan that includes opening a second location in south Calgary, near the new South Health Campus.
 It will serve residents of Calgary and southern Alberta.
 The new centre will be called Wellspring Calgary Randy O’Dell House.

 This plan requires raising $12.9 million.
 Achieving this goal will fund:

 - Construction of Randy O’Dell House including land, furniture, fixtures, technology and equipment.

 - Development of a delivery platform to serve residents of southern Alberta through Randy O’Dell House

 - Increased program delivery: face-to-face, onsite and offsite, for people living in Calgary and southern Alberta

 - Growth of the existing endowment to sustain our operations into the future

 How can you help?
 You can play a vital role.

 - Funds directed to the construction, furnishing, and technological needs of Randy O’Dell House will bring resources to those living in Calgary and surrounding area and will serve as a platform for delivering support to those living across southern Alberta.

-- Funds directed to support member programs will enable Wellspring Calgary to expand the scope of its service delivery to immediately meet pressing needs through our temporary space at Fountain Court and eventually through our permanent site, Randy O’Dell House.
+- Funds directed to support member programs will enable Wellspring Calgary to expand the scope of its service delivery to immediately meet pressing needs through our permanent site, Randy O’Dell House.